assemble/assemble-core/README.md

 ## Toolkit suite

-assemble-core is a standalone application that was created using applications from the [toolkit suite](https://github.com/node-toolkit/getting-started):
+assemble-core is a standalone application that was created using applications and plugins from the [toolkit suite](https://github.com/node-toolkit/getting-started):

 **Building blocks**